I am a freelance editor and proofreader, with particular expertise in arts and culture.

 The following details should be taken as guidelines only; every job and client is unique and I am open to negotiation.

 I normally charge at least £25 per hour for proofreading, £30 per hour for copy-editing, and £35 per hour for developmental editing.
-These are the SfEP suggested minimum rates, each rounded to the nearest five pounds.
-Please be aware that different people and organizations distinguish between proofreading and copy-editing in various different ways, but my rates reflect the SfEP definitions.
+These are the CIEP suggested minimum rates, each rounded to the nearest five pounds.
+Please be aware that different people and organizations distinguish between proofreading and copy-editing in various different ways, but my rates reflect the CIEP definitions.

 It is not possible for me to specify a standard working speed in terms of words or pages per hour, as this can vary widely depending on the text in question and the edit required.
-The EfA website indicates that developmental editing can sometimes be as slow as 1 page (250 words) per hour, whilst proofreading can sometimes be as fast as 13 pages (3,250 words) per hour.
+Developmental editing can sometimes be as slow as 1 page (250 words) per hour, whilst proofreading can sometimes be as fast as 13 pages (3,250 words) per hour.

 I charge a premium if your proposed schedule would require me to work long hours, or over a weekend or holiday; this will depend on my availability.